This is the multi-page printable view of this section. Click here to print.

 • Event Monitoring

-For detailed information about logs, see Logs.
+For detailed information related to logs, refer to 로그.

 • An event is generated when an IAM user is removed from a user group.

-For detailed information about events, see Events.
+For detailed information about events, refer to the Events.

 ServiceWatch Agent

-User-defined metric/log collection via the ServiceWatch Agent is currently available only for Samsung Cloud Platform For Enterprise.
-It will be available for other offerings in the future.
+Collecting custom metrics/logs via the ServiceWatch Agent is currently available only on Samsung Cloud Platform For Enterprise.
+It will be offered in other offerings in the future.

-Metric Retention PeriodMetrics can be queried for up to 455 days from the current point
+Metric query periodMetric queries can be set up to a maximum of 455 days from the time of query

 • Up to 500 widgets per dashboard

-Alert HistoryAlert history is available for 30 days
+Alarm HistoryAlert history is available for 30 days

-• If a log event exceeds 1 MB or the number of log events exceeds 10,000, it is recommended to use log group export.
+• If a log event exceeds 1 MB or the number of log events exceeds 10,000, it is recommended to use log group export

-CategoryFree Tier
+CategoryFree offering

-LogsUp to 5 GB of storage per month
+logUp to 5 GB of storage per month

 • Basic monitoring metrics for each service